 Black early 20th-century celebrity heavyweight boxing champion Jack Johnson has had as irresistible a pull on subsequent playwrights and filmmakers as he did on the public of his day.
-Already the subject of a hit biographical play and movie, Howard Sackler’s The Great White Hope (James Earl Jones’ breakthrough role when the play opened at DC’s Arena Stage in 1967) and a Ken Burns documentary, Johnson is now the inspiration for Marco Ramirez’s 2013 The Royale at the Olney Theatre Center.
+Already the subject of a hit biographical play and movie, Howard Sackler’s The Great White Hope (James Earl Jones’ breakthrough role when the play opened at DC’s Arena Stage in 1967) and a Ken Burns documentary, Johnson is now the inspiration for Marco Ramirez’s 2013 The Royale in a co-production between Olney Theatre Center and 1st Stage.

 Sackler’s fictionalized biographical piece, he said, was focused on a man pitted against society, a struggle between the man and the outside world, rather than specifically on the racism of the society in which he lived.
 The Royale, by contrast, is explicitly not a biographical piece.
 Ramirez sees in the story of its Johnson-like character, Jay Jackson (a perfectly cast Jaysen Wright), a metaphor for a narrative repeated in the lives of prominent Black athletes and entertainers up through the present day.